WHY WSU SPOKANE...

 George Novan and Matt Layton

-George Novan is the associate director of the WSU Spokane (WWAMI) medical education program.
+George Novan is the associate dean for student affairs and clinical education for the College of Medical Sciences.
+He’s also a clinical professor who teaches medical students.
 Matt Layton is an associate professor and researcher.
 Both have been honored by their students for their teaching abilities.

 Ruth Bindler is the director of the WSU College of Nursing PhD program.
 Her own research focuses on making a difference in the health of our children.
 The quality of her scholarship earned Bindler the distinction of becoming WSU's first Cougar Gold Scholar.